la2050/challenge/_2021/live/youth-emerging-stronger-formerly-los-angeles-youth-network.md

   Staying Strong’s long-term structure is essential to realizing lasting impacts.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' Describe how Los Angeles County will be different if your work is successful.: >- Every homeless youth who does not later experience adult homelessness represents a better future for LA County, and YES’s intended impact is to
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '400' Describe how Los Angeles County will be different if your work is successful.: >- Every homeless youth who does not later experience adult homelessness represents a better future for LA County, and YES’s intended impact is to